Houses with history

 THE OLD SCHOOL

 The upper secondary school opened in Östersund in 1849, 60 years after the town was founded.
 The inscription above the door ”Sapienta Duce”, means ”with wisdom as our guiding star”.
-Today, the Tourist Information Office is just one of the many functions operating in the building.

 THE TOWN MUSEUMThis building from 1912 housed the first library in the town.
 The architect was Mr Wallberg.
 The Old Östersund Association maintains here a valuable collection of old objects and photographs from Östersund, showing the historical development of the town.